 Professor of Work and Employment

-His research interest lies in New Zealand and comparative employment relations with a special interest in the effects of public policy changes.
+Erling’s teaching and research interests are in the fields of New Zealand and comparative employment relations, with a special interest in the effects of public policy changes.